-The International Spy Museum opened is the only public museum in the United States solely dedicated to espionage.
-The Museum features the largest collection of international espionage artifacts ever placed on public display.
+The only public museum in the US dedicated to espionage, featuring the largest collection of international espionage artifacts on display.

 The museum opened on July 19, 2002 and is the only public museum in the United States solely dedicated to espionage that has shaped history and continues to have a significant impact on world events.